Patient education: Asthma symptoms and diagnosis in children (Beyond the Basics)

 ASTHMA IN ADULTHOOD

 Many parents wonder if their child will "outgrow" their asthma over time.
 Some children do experience complete remission, but many continue to have asthma that can be controlled with appropriate medications.

 The treatment of asthma in children is discussed in a separate topic review.
-(See "Patient information: Asthma treatment in children (Beyond the Basics)".)
+(See "Patient education: Asthma treatment in children (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION

 Your child's health care provider is the best source of information for questions and concerns related to your child's medical problem.